A9

 Possible Causes

-Failed domestic hot water (DHW) outlet sensor, Loose sensor clip or poor thermal contact, Damaged sensor cable, Control board sensor input failure
+Failed domestic hot water (DHW) outlet sensor, loose sensor clip or poor thermal contact, damaged sensor cable, control board sensor input failure.

 How to Fix / Troubleshooting

-Safety: Turn off power at the breaker and close gas supply.
+Safety: Turn off power at the breaker and close the gas supply.
 Confirm the water is not scalding before touching any piping.

 - Locate DHW outlet sensor: Remove the front cover.
-Find the sensor on the domestic hot water outlet pipe, usually clipped to the pipe or inserted into a sensor well.
+Find the sensor on the domestic hot water (DHW) outlet pipe, usually clipped to the pipe or inserted into a sensor well.

 - Check mounting: Ensure the sensor is firmly attached to the pipe and insulated as designed.
 A loose sensor can cause erratic readings.